Ritwik-28/chatbot-mvp/README.md

 6. **domain.yml**: Defines the structure of the chatbot, including intents, entities, slots, responses, forms, and actions.

-7. **actions.py**: Contains custom actions for the chatbot, including interaction with Elasticsearch and handling user profiles.
+7. **actions.py**: Contains custom actions for the chatbot, including interaction with Neo4j and handling user profiles.

 ### Frontend